 The North Face Hedgehog Fastpack GTX Low are made with a PU-coated leather and a dual-density EVA midsole.
 There is a Gore-Tex liner and unique bi-color Vibram sole that is pretty to look at and also functions well.

 This shoe received an average score for comfort.
 There's plenty of cushioning under the heel, but we did notice a lack of it under the forefoot.
 We did start to get a pressure spot on the top of both of our feet due to the tongue pressing down on us in a weird way.
-While it is possible to re-thread your shoelaces to eliminate pressure spots (you just skip a section), this was the only pair that we felt such uncomfortable pressure with so we noticed it.
+While it is possible to re-thread your shoelaces to eliminate pressure spots (you can skip a section), this was the only pair that we felt such uncomfortable pressure with so we noticed it.
 For a truly cushioned and comfortable ride, the Hoka One One Tor Summit was hard to beat.
 The Hedgehog did fit our narrow feet well though, so that's something to consider if yours are on the wide side.
-This shoe does not come in wide sizes, so look to the Merrell Moab 2 Ventilators - Women's and the Vasque Talus Trek Low UltraDry - Women's, which were the only models in this review to come in wide options, or the Keen Voyageur - Women's or Oboz Sawtooth Low BDry, which are made on the wide side.
+This shoe does not come in wide sizes — look to the Merrell Moab 2 Ventilators and the Vasque Talus Trek Low UltraDry, which do come in wide options.
+The Keen Voyageur, Keen Targhee III Low, and Ahnu Montara III are cut on the wide side and are also good options to consider.

 We did find enough arch support on this shoe, but since we had to loosen the laces due to the pressure points described above that resulted in a loss of support.
 The synthetic uppers are also rather soft and flexible, which gave our feet more side to side play.

-We did like the traction on this shoe.
+We liked the traction on this shoe.
 The Vibram sole has a fun bi-color design in the shape of a flower or tree branch.
 The inner rubber is soft and pliable, helping it to grip on slick surfaces.

 At 1 pound 12 ounces for the pair that we tested (size 10), these shoes were only 3 ounces heavier than the lightest pair in this review, the Ahnu Sugarpine.
-Overall we liked the lightweight nature of these shoes and they felt great when moving light and fast along a trail.
+Overall we liked the lightweight nature of these shoes, and they felt great when moving light and fast along a trail.
 If you like to run occasionally while you are hiking, then these are a good choice.
-Note that they do feel slightly heavier than a regular trail runner — Those shoes typically weigh about 10 ounces per shoe, and this one weighs 14, so if you run more than hike go check out our Women's Trail Running Shoe review instead.
+Another good option to consider would be the Salomon X Ultra 3, which is a fraction lighter and our Top Pick for Fast and Light hiking.
+Note that both the Hedgehog and the X Ultra do feel slightly heavier than a regular trail runner.
+Trail runners typically weigh about 10 ounces per shoe, and these weigh 13.5-14, so if you run more than hike go check out our Women's Trail Running Shoe review instead.

 This shoe performed well in our water resistance testing.
 The PU-coated leather and synthetic upper keep the water out, and the Gore-Tex liner acts as a backup should any water start to seep through the upper.
 The ankle opening is just a hair short of the Oboz and Hoka One One models, providing a lot of coverage for crossing streams or hiking through wet brush.